 So far away from you, it is dark everywhere.
 City squares lie empty; everyone’s soul is imprisoned.
 Our purpose is lost.
 Streets are empty of laughter.
 We're fed up with concealment, with passivity like an anesthesia.
 We’re fed up with making love behind closed doors, hidden by tradition and custom.
 Here we find everything … Continue reading Love and Rebirth in Gaza

-The spoken word culture is universal where a group of writers, actors, poets, ad artists in general, stand on the stage displaying their writings or poetry in front of the audience, speaking on their personal experiences, fears, views, beliefs and so on…… For years, I was looking for a place to share my writings, away … Continue reading Gaza Poets Society is a Seed of Art in a Land Poor of Art
+The spoken word culture is universal where a group of writers, actors, poets, ad artists in general, stand on the stage displaying their writings or poetry in front of the audience, speaking on their personal experiences, fears, views, beliefs and so on…… For years, I was looking for a place to share my writings, away … Continue reading Gaza Poets Society is a seed of art on a barren landscape

 A walk in Jerusalem I venture into Jerusalem filled with tears.
 Fences imprison the old city, Guards perform their prayers, Young men with empty mornings wander the streets all night.
 On my way to Al-Aqsa, A policeman stops me.
 “Where are you going?”
 To pray.
 “It’s closed now.”
 What for?
 “Not your business.”
 So you … Continue reading A walk in Jerusalem